TheFakeMontyOnTheRun/classes-of-equivalence/core/docs/villains.md

 ### Background

 These glowing fish could be an eerie, alien-like presence in flooded sections of the prison.

+### Combat Encounter

-They might swarm in large groups, creating glowing patterns in the water, and can serve as both a calming presence and a hint to the player that the prison is not as abandoned as it seems.
-Combat Encounter Some mutated fish could be aggressive, their glowing features concealing sharp teeth or toxins that can deal damage in combat.
+Some mutated fish could be aggressive, their glowing features concealing sharp teeth or toxins that can deal damage in combat.

 ### Appearance